touying-typ/touying/src/core.typ

 ///
 /// - `fn` ((self: none, ..args) => { .. }): The function that will be called.
 ///
-/// - `with-visible-subslides` (bool): Whether the first argument of the function is the visible subslides.
+/// - `max-repetitions` (int): The max repetitions for the slide.
+It is useful for functions like `uncover`, `only` and `alternatives-match` that need to update the max repetitions for the slide.
 ///
-///   It is useful for functions like `uncover` and `only`.
+///   It is useful for functions like `uncover`, `only` and `alternatives-match` that need to update the max repetitions for the slide.
 ///
-///   Touying will automatically update the max repetitions for the slide if the function is called with visible subslides.
+/// - `repetitions` (function): The repetitions for the function.
+It is useful for functions like `alternatives` with `start: auto`.
+///
+///   It accepts a `(repetitions, args)` and should return a (nextrepetitions, extra-args).
-#let touying-fn-wrapper(fn, with-visible-subslides: false, ..args) = utils.label-it(
+#let touying-fn-wrapper(fn, max-repetitions: none, repetitions: none, ..args) = utils.label-it(
   metadata((
     kind: "touying-fn-wrapper",
     fn: fn,
     args: args,
-    with-visible-subslides: with-visible-subslides,
+    max-repetitions: max-repetitions,
+    repetitions: repetitions,
   )),
   "touying-temporary-mark",
 )